open-telemetry/oteps/text/0066-separate-context-propagation.md

 than `service B`.
 What might `service A` look like?

 ## Global initialization
-First, during program initialization, `service A` might set a global extractor and injector which chains together baggage and tracing propagation.
+First, during program initialization, `service A` configures baggage and tracing propagation, and include them in the global list of injectors and extractors.
 Let's assume this tracing system is configured to use B3, and has a specific propagator for that format.
 Initializating the propagators might look like this:

 ```php
 func InitializeOpentelemetry() {